DePayFi/web3-exchanges/README.md

 The following combinations of provided amounts are possible:

-- Pass `amountOutMin`. `amountIn` will be calculated automatically and can vary
+- Pass `amountOutMin`.
+Swap will return at least `amountOutMin` into the wallet. `amountIn` will be calculated automatically and can vary.
-- Pass `amountInMax`. `amountOut` will be calculated automatically and can vary
+- Pass `amountOut`.
+Swap will take at max `amountInMax` out of the wallet (calculated based on provided `amountOut`). `amountInMax` will be calculated automatically and can vary.
-- Pass `amountOut`. `amountInMax` will be calculated automatically and can vary
+- Pass `amountInMax`.
+Swap will take at max `amountInMax` out of the wallet. `amountOut` will be calculated automatically and can vary.
-- Pass `amountIn`. `amountOutMin` will be calculated automatically and can vary
+- Pass `amountIn`.
+Swap will return at least `amountOutMin` into the the wallet (calculated based on provided `amountIn`). `amountOutMin` will be calculated automatically and can vary.

 ### Route